 The exhibition venue concentrate on the presentation of sculpture, which is supplemented by painting, prints and drawings, and photography.
 It focuses in particular on the years from 1945 to 1961 (when the Berlin Wall was built) in which the capitulation and occupation, the smoldering East-West conflict, the blockade of Berlin and its overcoming by the airlift of the Western allies, and the founding of two German states were central historical moments.
 From an art historical perspective, these decades were characterized by ideologically superimposed, officially supported and funded art movements: “abstraction as world art” (West) and “Socialist Realism” (East).
 Independently of these two, however, a number of unofficial stylistic directions and artistic positions developed, that led to a complexity of German postwar modernism that is often overlooked.

-Alongside the main exhibition, we present four temporary exhibitions per year on the second floor, which relate to postwar modernism.
 In addition, we regularly offer guided tours, special programmes and art workshops.